jpbruyere/Crow/README.md

   </a>
 </p>

-Visit the [wiki](https://github.com/jpbruyere/Crow/wiki) and the samples for documentation.
-Due to the early state of this project and the frequent changes, some part of the docs may be outdated.
-C.R.O.W. is in **beta** development state, api could change, but most of it is quiet stabilized.
+Visit the [wiki](https://github.com/jpbruyere/Crow/wiki) and the [samples](https://github.com/jpbruyere/Crow/wiki/Tutorials) for documentation.

+_Due to the early state of this project and the frequent changes, some part of the docs may be outdated.
+It is in **beta** development state, api could change, but most of it is quiet stabilized._

 Please report bugs and issues on [GitHub](https://github.com/jpbruyere/Crow/issues)